ga-wdi-lessons/react-intro/readme.md

 ### What is ReactJS?

-React is a library used to craft modern day UI and create views for the front-end in web, client and native applications.
+React is a JavaScript library used to craft modern day UI and views for the front-end in web applications.

-> **Selling Point:** By modeling small compatible components that focus on just rendering a view, we as developers can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity and readability.
+> **Selling Point:** By modeling small compatible components that focus on just rendering a view, we can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity and readability.

 #### Some History